lucyy05/01.020_DTP_III/README.md

 # 🧠 Spot the Icon [Singapore Edition]

-A fun, dementia-friendly bubble-popping memory game built using **Python** and **Pygame**.
+A fun, dementia-friendly icon-spotting memory game built using **Python** and **Pygame**.
 Players must click the correct floating icon that matches the target word shown!

 ---